jessepav/lacygoill-wiki-backup/vim/autocmd.md

 ## When should I wrap such an autocmd in an augroup?

-When you need to be able to remove it from an arbitrary location.
+When you need to be able to remove it before the event it's listening to:

     augroup some_group
         au!
         au {event} {pat} ++once {cmd}
     augroup END

+    if some condition
+        au! some_group
+    endif

 See the `search#nohls()` function in `vim-search` for an example.

 ---

-Or when you need to remove more than just one autocmd.
+Or when your command needs to be  fired from two different autocmds (because you need two patterns with different meanings or values).
-Suppose  you  want to  call  `Func()`  only once,  as  soon  as `CursorHold`  or `CmdlineEnter`; you could write:
+Suppose you want to call `Func()` only once, as soon as `CursorHold` is fired or you enter the Ex command-line `CmdlineEnter`; you could write:

     augroup some_group
         au!
         au CursorHold * call Func()
-        au CmdlineEnter * call Func()
+        au CmdlineEnter : call Func()
     augroup END
     fu!
 Func()
         au! some_group